Author: Yu Tang

 The successful stories of Claude Code have shown that you can skip heavyweight vector databases and let the model itself handle retrieval with simple tools: well-written llms.txt and grep calls.
 Surprisingly, this minimalist approach delivers more accurate and faster retrieval, proving that a reasoning-driven model can outperform embedding-based systems in both retrieval precision and latency.

-We take that same spirit beyond code.
+We take that same principle beyond code.

 PageIndex is an LLM-native, vectorless index for PDFs and long-form documents — a hierarchical table-of-contents tree that lives inside the model’s context window, enabling the model to reason and navigate like a human reader.
 No vector DB required.

-Classic RAG pipeline looks like this:
+The classic RAG pipeline works like this:

 split content into chunks → embed → store in a vector DB → semantic search → (blend results with keyword search) → (rerank) → stuff the context → answer.